 Barriers to Global Expansion

-We already saw the global opportunity that e-learning businesses have.
+The global opportunity that e-learning businesses have is very prominent.
 However, going global comes with challenges such as compliance with regional tax laws, providing multi-currency and multi-language support, and supporting local payment gateways.

 Manual Subscription Management and Billing Workflow